 |

-Access the web UIs of open source components by using Knox (recommended)
+Method 1: Access the web UIs of open source components by using Knox

 Add a security group rule

-The first time you use a component, you must perform the following steps to configure security group rules:
+The first time you use a component, perform the following steps to configure security group rules:

-- Log on to the EMR console.
-In the left-side navigation pane, click EMR on ECS.
+- Log on to the EMR on ECS console.

 - In the top navigation bar, select the region where your cluster resides and select a resource group based on your business requirements.

-- On the EMR on ECS page, click the ID in the Cluster ID column of the cluster that you want to view.
+- On the EMR on ECS page, find the desired cluster and click the name of the cluster in the Cluster ID/Name column.

 Access the web UIs of open source components